CrimeScore Live Nationwide

 We use the following third-party services to operate the product:

-• Amazon Web Services — hosting, databases (DynamoDB), object storage (S3), authentication (Cognito), email delivery (SES).
+• Amazon Web Services — hosting, databases (DynamoDB), private conversion-file storage (S3), authentication (Cognito), email delivery (SES).

 • Stripe — payment processing and subscription management.